 The textile and garment sector contributes to about 14 percent of India’s Industrial production, making up 4 percent of the country’s GDP.
 Labour intensive, the textile sector employs over 35 million peoples directly.
 Garments manufactures In India under various labels are exported globally.
 As the demand for quality, innovation and reduced manufacturing cost increases, industrial heads often resort to exploitation of the most vulnerable groups in the supply chain.
 The group that is voiceless and vulnerable.
 The grassroots level women laborers of the textile industry.
 New labour practices get tacit government support given the logic of gaining so called “investor’s confidence” while the workers been left out without any legal or union protection.

 Innovative employment practices at most times are unethical and in violation to all men found legal and human rights laws are often undertaken by the industrial heads to gain that extra profit.
+You need to understand regarding.
 Driven by greed, profit motive and protected by position of power, wealth, and inefficient legal system, these unscrupulous mill owners drain the last bit of life of every woman and child that they can get hold of to work for them.

 Several thousands of young girls, as young as 12 years of age are employed by spinning mills in the pretense of trainees or apprentices, but who are actually bonded slave laborers working under forced labour conditions.
 These girls, from marginalized, vulnerable and extremely poor backgrounds, lured into the pretense of good work are made to work for long hours in extreme working conditions, without been paid their statutory wages and are been subjected to poor health and safety standards.
 These girls are verbally, physically and sexually abused, with million untold stories of pain and sufferings.